Kong/docs.konghq.com/app/_src/gateway-operator/customization/data-plane-image.md

 {:.note}
 > This method is only available when running in [DB-less mode](/gateway-operator/{{ page.release }}/topologies/dbless/)

-The `GatewayConfiguration` resource is a Kong-specific API which allows you to set both `controlPlaneDeploymentOptions` and `dataPlaneDeploymentOptions`.
+The `GatewayConfiguration` resource is a Kong-specific API which allows you to set both `controlPlaneOptions` and `dataPlaneOptions`.

 You can customize both the container image and version.
 1. Define the image in the `GatewayConfiguration`.